Vogeltak/maxcrone.org/content/books/2025-04-27-four-ways-to-forgiveness.md

 The cold, the simple house, and life; all are told so beautifully!

 ## Forgiveness day
-Solly, the privileged, space-faring Ekumen emissiary, is posted with a society that is on its best behavior while trialing admittance to the intergalactic organization.
+Solly, the privileged, space-faring Ekumen emissary, is posted with a society that is on its best behavior while trialing admittance to the intergalactic organization.
 But this society remains strangely separated between men and women, and owners and assets.

 > So the officials and courtiers and businessmen she talked to on the business of the Ekumen did the best they could: they treated her as if she were a man.